 - Integration with popular tools

-- Chat-based collaboration
+- Chat-based collaboration and file sharing

-- Integration with Office apps
+- Integration with Microsoft Office applications

 - Direct messaging and group chats

-- Integration with Google apps
+- Integration with Google Workspace apps

 - Task management and assignment

-- Collaboration on project discussions
+- Collaboration on project-specific discussions

-- File sharing and organization
+- File sharing and document organization

-- Visual task boards
+- Visual task boards for project management

-- Task assignment and due dates
+- Assignment of tasks and due dates

-- Integration with productivity tools
+- Integration with various productivity tools

 - Message boards for team discussions